 - Non-stimulants: medical drugs like Strattera, Atomoxetine, and Viloxazine are vital medications for impulse control in ADHD.
 However, compared to stimulants, these ADHD medications usually take a longer time to take effect.
 People generally use them as a second line of treatment for patients who are intolerant to stimulant drugs.

 - High blood pressure medication: the doctor can prescribe these medications to control hyperactivity and impulsivity symptoms in ADHD.
 Examples include Clonidine and Guanfacine.

 - Antidepressants: Fluoxetine, Bupropion, and other antidepressants treat anxiety disorders and can also help relieve ADHD impulsive symptoms when used with stimulant drugs.

 This treatment uses different psychotherapy approaches to resolve problems caused by predominantly hyperactive-impulsive presentation, such as poor time management, social failures, and disorganization.
-These psychotherapy modalities include:
+These